Melissa Bates Wilder

 Biography

-In 2019, I was awarded the “Dean’s Outstanding Thesis Prize” at Harvard University and graduated from their sustainability program with a Master of Liberal Arts.
-I also hold a master’s certificate in resource management, a second master's degree in environmental education, and a bachelor's degree in outdoor education.
-Secondly, I hold a Mentor Teacher certificate from Harvard's Graduate School of Education and a certificate in developing maker spaces from MIT.
-I have 22 years of teaching experience in both higher education and preschool-twelfth grade education.
+In 2019, she was awarded the “Dean’s Outstanding Thesis Prize” at Harvard University and graduated from their sustainability program with a Master of Liberal Arts.
+She also holds a master’s certificate in resource management, a master's of science in environmental education, and a bachelor's degree in outdoor education.
+She is a certified Mentor Teacher from Harvard's Graduate School of Education and a certified maker spaces leader from MIT.
+She has taught in both higher education and preK-12th grade private and public schools.

-I became a school innovator, following two Category-5 Hurricanes in 2017.
-Hearing about the devastation, I moved to Virgin Islands National Park to help rebuild Gifft Hill School, a preschool-12th grade school.
+She became a school innovator, following two Category-5 Hurricanes in 2017.
+Hearing about the devastation, she moved to Virgin Islands National Park to help rebuild Gifft Hill School, a preschool-12th-grade school.
 There, I developed green infrastructure and created green STEM career pathways.
-In 2020, I moved to Santa Barbara to become a STEM Faculty and later the Director of Academic Innovation at the Riviera Ridge School.
+In 2020, she moved to Santa Barbara to become a STEM Faculty and later the Director of Academic Innovation at the Riviera Ridge School.
 My work focused on building STEM and Arts programming.

-In 2020, my documentary "Stay Wild" was admitted into eight film festivals and won three environmental awards.
-In 2023, I was awarded the Santa Barbara Environmental Teacher of the Year.
+In 2020, her documentary "Stay Wild" was accepted into eight film festivals and won three environmental awards.
+In 2023, she was awarded the Santa Barbara Environmental Teacher of the Year.
+Beyond running the Little Blue Creche, she is the Wildlife Program Coordinator for Los Padres ForestWatch and a teaching assistant for Harvard University's online program.

-My favorite days are spent along the edge of the ocean, overlooking far vistas, hiking steep peaks, getting lost in the back woods, or paddling through a creek or mangrove.
-I happily live in the gateway to Channel Islands National Park and am excited to bring green education to Ventura!
+Her favorite days are spent along the edge of the ocean, overlooking far vistas, hiking steep peaks, getting lost in the back woods, or paddling through a creek or mangrove.
+She happily live in the gateway to Channel Islands National Park and am excited to bring green education to Ventura!

 Work Experience